Fort Montgomery (Lake Champlain): Fort Montgomery

 The fort was also one of only nine examples constructed in the United States to have a moat, another being Fort Jefferson in the Dry Tortugas.
 This made Fort Montgomery essentially surrounded on all sides by water and accessible only by a retractable drawbridge from the land side.
 An interesting and innovative design feature in its own right, this drawbridge could be mechanically pivoted on a central balance point with one end raising to block the entrance and the other end dropping into a curved pit in the postern, or sally port, behind the doorway like a see-saw.
 Raising this bridge would effectively cut off the fort from any entrance by land as the bottom of the fort's doorway stood a full 15 ft above the water of the moat or "wet ditch" below.
 A similar entrance from the lake side, known as a "water gate", also utilized a drawbridge which accessed a dock extending from the fort into the lake.

-Directly behind the fort itself, between it and the actual shoreline, a massive manmade island was constructed.
+Directly behind the fort itself, between it and the actual shoreline, a manmade island was constructed.
 Standing higher than the fort itself, this earthen berm was known as the "cover face" and protected the fort against an enemy on land being able to utilize heavy siege guns to reduce the walls.
 It was connected to the land by a narrow stone causeway and to the fort itself by a bridge.
 Also during the fort's later construction, Chief Engineer of the U.S. Army Joseph Totten invented an iron reinforced embrasure for cannon which would better protect the gunners inside a fort, an upgrade which was retrofitted into Fort Montgomery's design on its unfinished upper gun tier, while the lower, already completed level sported the older style brick embrasures.

-Totten was no stranger to the area and had served as a Major under Generals Izard and Macomb at the 1814 Battle of Plattsburgh where he had been in charge of laying out the American defensive fortifications and had later been brevetted to Lieutenant-Colonel for gallantry under fire.